jerome-trc/viletech/README.md

 [viletech](/engine/README.md) is a crate for backing the client and the dedicated server by rolling up all the other constituent parts of this repository and adding features needed to run games, like physics simulation.

+### /lith

+[lithica](/lith/READMEm.md) is the bespoke scripting language that gets embedded into the VileTech Engine (although it is agnostic to the software it underpins).

 ### /mus2midi

 [mus2midi](/mus2midi/README.md) is a small library containing only a Rust port of a DMXMUS-to-MIDI converter.